 Each time a company hires someone, they are taking a bet that the selected candidate is the person for the job.
 You can help sway the decision in your favor using several tips.
 Here are two of them that usually impress me when I’m in the recruiting position:

 - Have a portfolio: this is especially important if you are self-taught as you won’t have any fancy degree that could put the recuiter mind at ease.
 Come with several personal projects that you have worked on.
 Explain them and why you made certain technical decisions.
 Bonus point: your portfolio is available on GitHub and your code is fully documented.
 Extra bonus point: your portfolio includes your participation in an open-source project and you can demonstrate that you can collaborate with other developers.

 - Come prepared: again a trivial point but so many times overlooked.
 Come to an interview with diagrams, screenshots of your apps, technical architecture of your project(s).
 This serves to demonstrate that you can think about code but also explain the reasoning behind it.
 And of course, it makes you look engaged because you took the time to prepare something.

 The job market for programmers is thriving.
 In many industries, the demand exceeds the supply.
 Code is everywhere and although you may think that everyone is doing it (this is a normal bias because of the time you are spending in coding circles), just go ring the bell of the people living in your street and ask them if they can code professionally.
 You will notice that you are a rare commodity after all.

 I hope these few tips can help you on your journey to become a programmer and make a living out of it.
-If you are still at the beginning of your learning journey, I’ve recently produced a course on programming called Thinking & Creating with Code that is available at the EPFL Extension School.
+If you are still at the beginning of your learning journey, I’ve recently produced a course on programming called Thinking & Creating with Code that is available at the EPFL Extension School — and I discuss it on this podcast episode.
 It’s all about getting these basic needed skills.